Optical Hall conductivity of systems with gapped spectral nodes: Optical Hall conductivity

 where $E_F$ represents the Fermi energy, $f(E)=1/(1+\exp(\beta E))$ the Fermi--Dirac distribution at the inverse temperature $\beta$ and $\omega$ the frequency of the external field.
 The current operator

-has vanishing diagonal elements.
-This is due to the fact that for $\omega\ne 0$ the excitations $E_l$, $E_{l'}$ satisfy $|E_{l} - E_{l'}|=\omega$, and it is also reflected by vanishing intraband matrix elements.
+with $r_\mu = i \partial/\partial k_\mu$ has vanishing diagonal elements.
 First we calculate current matrix elements defined in~(\ref{kubo-formel}).
 Due to rotational symmetry of the model, the use of polar coordinates is more convenient.
 Since the angular variable enters only the current matrix elements, the corresponding integration can be carried out separately.
-Then we obtain for the intraband matrix elements
+The intraband matrix elements